Skip to Content

 Researchers face a key challenge in liquid biopsy analysis because ctDNA mainly reflects DNA released from dying tumor cells, while circulating tumor cells provide living metastatic material suitable for multiomics investigation and real-time disease insight.
 By combining Parsortix CTC enrichment with targeted NGS sequencing workflows, including cell-free DNA library preparation and lung-cancer gene panels, the study enables simultaneous profiling of mutations across both analytes.

 In patient cohorts with lung cancer, the dual strategy detected oncogenic variants in 93% of samples and revealed substantially more actionable mutations than single-analyte approaches, demonstrating the value of integrated liquid biopsy analysis for biomarker discovery and therapeutic decision support within cellbxhealth workflows.
-Download the full presntation for detailed protocols and comprehensive datasets.
+Download the full presentation for detailed protocols and comprehensive datasets.

 The potential of liquid biopsy throughout the patient care pathway